Ntt37Vp/CS50-SQL/Final-Project/DESIGN.md

 * The purpose of this database is to track the medical claims submitted by the medical providers.
 * The medical claims represented on this database are claim forms submitted by professional (HCFA1500)
-* For simplicity, facility-based coding are not intended to be used in this setting.
 * The database uses ICD-10-CM and CPT Level 1 which primarily used in the US.
-Countries outside the US may not use this standard.

 ## Functional Requirements

 Here are the functional requirements of the project

 * The database is using SQLite3 as the DBMS
-* It includes tables for the Medical Providers as well as the Patients they have seen
+* Authorized users such as the medical practice owner (doctors), billing manager or the accounts receivable claims analyst can query information about the Claims
 * It also includes the current diagnosis (ICD-10-CM) and procedure (CPT Level 1) codes obtained from CMS.gov
-* The center of this database is the Claims table, wherein the tables are joined.
+* The center of this database is the Claims table.
+It's where most tables are joined.
-* Authorized users such as the medical practice owner (doctors), billing manager or the accounts receivable claims analyst can query information about the Claims

 ## Representation